deepset-ai/haystack-integrations/integrations/vllm.md

 Quickstart section of their [documentation](https://vllm.readthedocs.io/en/latest/getting_started/quickstart.html#openai-compatible-server).

 ### Use a Model Hosted Locally
-⚠️To run `vLLM` locally you need to have `vLLM` installed and a supported GPU.
+⚠️To run `vLLM` locally you need to have `vllm` installed and a supported GPU.

 If you don't want to use an API-Server this wrapper also provides a `vLLMLocalInvocationLayer` which executes the vLLM on the same node Haystack is running on.